fastnsilver/xlator/README.md

 Translation service prototype that is backed by either an in-memory or a hosted Elasticache (Redis) instance

-Current service implementation makes requests of [frengly](http://frengly.com).
+Current service implementation makes requests of [frengly](http://frengly.com) or Google [Translate API](https://cloud.google.com/translate/v2/using_rest#Translate).

+## to use Frengly
 You will need to register for an account and add `app.frengly.email` and `app.frengly.password` to [application.yml](https://raw.githubusercontent.com/fastnsilver/xlator/master/src/main/resources/application.yml).

 Note that frengly.com throttles requests, so intermittent HTTP 5xx responses are to be expected.

+## to use Google Translate
+You will need to sign-up for a Google [Cloud Platform](https://cloud.google.com/) account, then follow instructions to setup a project, billing, and enable Translate API calls.
+Then you'll need to configure [application.yml](https://raw.githubusercontent.com/fastnsilver/xlator/master/src/main/resources/application.yml) by adding a `app.google.key` and changing `app.defaults.service` to be `google`.

+Please review the [disclaimer](https://cloud.google.com/translate/v2/attribution#disclaimer) if you configure `xlator` to use Google Translate API.

 ## Service Endpoints